7 Nursing Communication Skills for Introverts

 7. Work on Individual Relationships

 While you're branching out with nursing communication skills as an introvert, don't forget where your wheelhouse is.
-Introverts tend to be strong when it comes to developing one-on-one relationships, though it can take them a while to warm up to others.
+Introverts tend to be strong when developing one-on-one relationships, though it can take them a while to warm up to others.

-Your individual relationships with coworkers can make a huge difference in how you feel about — and are able to do — your job.
+Your individual relationships with coworkers can make a huge difference in how you feel about and can do your job.